 |Neurological||Light-headedness and confusion, Lack of concentration|

-|Blood-Related||Abnormal bleeding, Anaemia, Portal hypertension and bleeding (Variceal Bleeding)|
+|Blood-Related||Abnormal bleeding, Anaemia, Portal hypertension, and bleeding (Variceal Bleeding)|

 The diagnosis of liver disease is done with similar techniques that are used in adults.
-However, the doctor diagnosing the disease should have an experience of emotionally handling the child.
+However, the doctor diagnosing the disease should have experience of emotionally handling the child.
 Following are some of the common techniques for diagnosis:

 Physical Examination: A pediatric gastroenterologist may perform a comprehensive physical examination to determine if the symptoms are associated with liver disease.
 Once the doctor is convinced, he may advise further testing to confirm the diagnosis.